 Our research is rigorous and dependable.
 We draw from evidence, events, partnerships, our Thought Leadership consultations and our own projects to test, develop and adapt ideas.

 We provide opportunities to participate and shape our research and policies.
 We give policymakers, leaders and innovators a unique insight into the developments that matter.
 We contribute to the most important public policy debates, supported by published papers, blogs and commentary.

 For Ci, our research informs our approaches and policies that advance a fair, inclusive, prosperous and creative society based on trust and security.

 The Observatory for a Connected Society

-The Observatory for a Connected Society is a new platform and app, developed in partnership with RAND Europe.
-It’s a one stop shop for you to access the latest research, analysis and thinking from leading experts on the impact of digital technologies, services and tools on society.
+The Observatory for a Connected Society is a platform and app, developed in partnership with RAND Europe.
+It’s a one stop shop to 'connect your thinking', and for you to access the latest research, analysis and comment from leading experts on the impact of digital technologies, services and tools on society.
 It’s free to download below.
 You can also follow @ConnectedObs for updates.

 Rachel Neaman, Ci’s CEO, and Hans Pung, President of RAND Europe, talk about our work.

 Matt Hancock, Secretary of State for Digital, Culture, Media and Sport, talking about the Observatory for a Connected Society.

 To inform your thinking, decisions and actions, the Observatory includes:

 ● Authoritative, curated news and research in one place;